 Olin Chemical Superfund Site – Wilmington, Mass.

-WILMINGTON, MA — Throughout the spring, EPA held a series of interviews to further understand community members’ concerns about the site.
-The feedback will be incorporated into a Community Involvement Plan (CIP), which will guide EPA’s community involvement process for the site.
-EPA aims to have a draft of CIP completed this summer for public review and comment.
+WILMINGTON, MA — This past spring, EPA conducted a series of interviews to further understand community members’ concerns.
+The feedback received will help inform the Agency’s Community Involvement Plan (CIP), which will guide EPA’s community involvement process.
+EPA aims to have a draft CIP completed this fall for public review and comment.

-EPA continues its negotiations with the Potentially Responsible Parties (PRPs) for the site, with the goal of reaching an agreement to conduct or finance the cleanup actions selected in EPA’s March 2021 Record of Decision.
+EPA and MassDEP continue negotiations with the Potentially Responsible Parties (PRPs) for the site, with the goal of reaching an agreement (a Consent Decree) to conduct or finance the cleanup actions selected in EPA’s March 2021 Record of Decision.

 Like Wilmington Apple on Facebook.
 Follow Wilmington Apple on Twitter.
 Follow Wilmington Apple on Instagram.
 Subscribe to Wilmington Apple’s daily email newsletter HERE.
 Got a comment, question, photo, press release, or news tip?
 Email firstname.lastname@example.org.